OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-aplicaciones.md

 # Aplicaciones en Ethereum

-Ethereum is more than a blockchain — it’s a platform for building decentralized applications (dApps) that run on smart contracts.
+Ethereum is more than a blockchain, it’s a platform for building decentralized applications (dApps) that run on smart contracts.
 These apps are open, transparent, and censorship-resistant.

 ---